 The redness, oozing, and crusting closely resemble dermatitis, but physicians should suspect carcinoma because the lesion is sharply marginated, unilateral, and unresponsive to topical therapy.
 Biopsy shows typical histologic changes.

 Because this tumor is associated with underlying cancer, systemic evaluation (eg, history and physical examination, age-appropriate cancer screening, imaging) is required.

-Treatment of Paget disease of the nipple involves appropriate breast cancer treatment Treatment Breast cancer most often involves glandular breast cells in the ducts or lobules.
+Treatment of Paget disease of the nipple involves appropriate breast cancer treatment Treatment Breast cancers are most often epithelial tumors involving the ducts or lobules.
 Most patients present with an asymptomatic mass discovered during examination or screening mammography.
 Diagnosis... read more for discovered underlying tumors and includes wide excision of the nipple-areolar complex.
 If no underlying breast cancer is found, either mastectomy or nipple-areolar complex resection followed by radiation treatment may be used.

 Treatment of extramammary Paget disease may also involve ablation of overlying cutaneous involvement by using topical therapies (eg, topical 5-fluorouracil, imiquimod, photodynamic therapy), radiation therapy, surgery, or CO2 laser ablation.
 A thorough evaluation to rule out an internal cancer should be done.

 |Adrucil, Carac, Efudex, Fluoroplex, Tolak|